Lymah123/100-days-of-code/daily-journal.md

 Day 67: 30/01/25

-Today, I stuck on troubleshooting some of the recently added features.
+Today, I got stuck troubleshooting some of the recently added features.

+Day 68:n 31/01/25

+- I was able to troubleshoot the bug I had yesterday.
+The newly added features are now functioning well.
+- I continue with the next advanced features, which include recurring expense automation and receipt image upload